Contract from America

-The Tea Party Patriots have asked both Democrats and Republicans to sign on to the Contract.
-No Democrats have signed on, and the contract has met resistance from some Republicans who have since created the Pledge to America.
+The Tea Party Patriots asked both Democrats and Republicans to sign on to the Contract.
+No Democrats signed on, and the contract met resistance from some Republicans who had since created the Pledge to America.
 Brendan Buck, former Speaker of the House John Boehner's Communications Director for Special Legislative Initiatives (while Boehner was House Minority Leader), explained that the Contract is too narrow in focus, and not exactly what the Republican Party would include in its own top 10 list of priorities.
 "We just want to have as big and open process as we can," he said, while making sure to add that "[t]he tea party people will have a seat at the table."

-Candidates who have signed the Contract from America include Utah's Mike Lee, Nevada's Sharron Angle, Sen. Coburn (R-OK), and Sen. DeMint (R-SC).
+Candidates who signed the Contract from America include Utah's Mike Lee, Nevada's Sharron Angle, Sen. Coburn (R-OK), and Sen. DeMint (R-SC).